Platoniq/wilder-journal/_articles/en/role-of-glams-misinformation.md

 * **Channels/ modes of misinformation**: the digital platforms and channels that influence how misinformation spreads;
 * **People behind the data set: people who are targeted by hate speech, and motivations of people who spread misinformation;**
-* **Past, history, narrative**: misinformation is not a new phenomenon and has historically repeated the same pattern of exploiting the most vulnerable or the most “other” members of societies;
+* **Past, history, narrative**: misinformation is not a new phenomenon and has historically repeated the same pattern of exploiting the most vulnerable or the most "other" members of societies;
 * **Power dynamics**: misinformation that takes the form of hate speech is based on historical unequal power dynamics that discriminate
 * **The role of institutions like GLAMs (galleries, libraries, archives and museums):** heritage organisations who shape historical narratives and public memory have a role to play in collecting and presenting counter-narratives that challenge historical stereotypes and injustices.